malnick/mantle/README.md

 # Mantle
-Mantle is an intermediary deployment stage for Mesosphere's Marathon utility.
-It accepts the same JSON POSTs that Marathon accepts, but looks for environment variables with values of "ENV[valueLookup]".
-The "valueLookup" is an arbitrary value that corosponds to a key in encrypted YAML.
+Mantle is an intermediary deployment stage for Mesosphere's Marathon utility that enables multi-user encrypted JSON.

-Mantle decrypts the JSON and POSTs it to a single or multiple Marathon's.
-It then returns only "success" or "failure" to the POSTing client so the client never receives the decrypted data.
+Mantle enables operations teams to pass out public keys to developers to encode their cleartext ENV variables that are common in JSON POSTs to Marathon.
+The operations team can then decode with the associated private key and deploy, all in a single utility.

 ## Available Commands